kyleerhabor/kyleerhabor/README.md

 ## Projects

 Currently, I'm working on two open projects: **Anime Catalog** and **Amincio**.
 Both projects share a similar purpose (managing an anime list), but are diverse in many ways.
-It's like having two boxes that look the exact same, but one box is empty, while another box has some stuff in it.
+You can compare both of them to a box.
+While Anime Catalog is a flashy box with not much in it, Amincio is a boring old box with a lot in it.

 ## Social Media